2guys1code/Reddit-Sentiment-Analysis-with-Visualization/README.md

 determines the sentiment score of the individual posts.
 The results are stored in .csv-Files locally and a graphical illustration is shown to the user.

 Furthermore, the program lets the user select the search term, the subbreddit wished to search on, and a date range.
->Please enter stock ticker.
+>Please enter the search term.
 For example GME:
 >
 >Please enter subreddit.
 For example Superstonk:
 >